Spain considers curfews to fight new coronavirus wave

-MADRID (Reuters) - The Spanish government is considering new restrictions, including possible curfews, in hard-hit regions like Madrid in a bid to tackle a new wave of coronavirus contagion, Health Minister Salvador Illa said on Tuesday.
+MADRID (Reuters) - The Spanish government is considering new restrictions, including possible curfews, in hard-hit regions like Madrid to tackle a new wave of coronavirus contagion, Health Minister Salvador Illa said on Tuesday.

 The country, which has Western Europe’s highest case load, is likely to surpass one million infections this week and several regions have toughened their coronavirus restrictions in the past few days.

-Imposing a curfew in Madrid - one of Europe’s hotspots of the pandemic - and possibly beyond would require invoking a state of emergency, Illa told reporters.
-Any such measure lasting more than two weeks would require the support of some opposition parties, she added.
+Imposing a curfew in Madrid - one of Europe’s hotspots of the pandemic - and possibly beyond would require invoking a state of emergency, Illa said.
+Any such measure lasting more than two weeks would require the support of some opposition parties, he added.

 But that could prove challenging in Spain’s deeply polarised parliament.